IOS 5: Twitter integration

 iOS 5 features deep Twitter integration.
 Users are able to sign in to Twitter directly from the Settings menu.
 Photos can be "tweeted" directly from the Photos or Camera apps, and users are also able to tweet from the Safari, YouTube, and Google Maps apps.

 Multitasking

-Multitasking gestures debut on iPad with the release of iOS 5.
+Multitasking gestures debut on the iPad with the release of iOS 5.
 Multitasking allows users to jump between apps without double-tapping the home button or first going to the home screen.
 Multitasking gestures were only available on the iPad 2.

 Keyboard

 The iPad keyboard could be undocked from the bottom of the screen, and could be split into two half-keyboards.

 Siri

-Siri, Apple's voice assistant, is supported on the iPhone 4S only.
-It was later extended to other devices in iOS 6.
+Siri, Apple's voice assistant, is supported on the iPhone 4s only.
+It was later extended to other devices (such as the iPhone 5) in iOS 6 and expanded further with each new major software release.

 App features

+App Store

+The updater in the App Store no longer treats updates as separate apps from version to version, meaning users no longer has to redownload the app to receive the changes made.
+This is done to be consistent with the Mac App Store in Mac OS X Lion.

 Photos and Camera

 The first iOS 5 release allowed the Camera app to be easily accessed from the lock screen for the first time.
-Users double-clicked the home button, a camera icon would appear next to the "Slide to unlock" message, and users would click on it to directly access the camera.
-The iOS 5.1 update streamlined the process, dropping the home button double-click procedure, but requiring users to swipe up the camera icon.
+If users double-clicked the home button, a camera icon would appear next to the "slide to unlock" message, and users would click on it to directly access the camera.
+The iOS 5.1 update streamlined this process by removing the home button double-click procedure, and replacing it with a process requiring users to swipe up the camera icon.
 For security purposes when the device is locked with a passcode, this method of accessing the camera only allows access to the Camera app, and no other features of the device.

 Pressing the volume-up button allows the user to take a picture.